vivekdevkar123/blog-website/README.md

 # Blog Website

-the website is made from html,css and JavaScript
+The website is made from html,css and JavaScript

 ## Feature

-The website is fully functional website.
-This is compatible for all devices, this is fully responsive website.
+This is fully functional website and fully responsive website which is compatible for all devices

 ## Usage